 Aging can be a difficult process.
 Slowly realizing that your body is not as nimble and strong as it was before could make you compromise on many activities you might still want to do.
 The good news is that aging can be fought.
 Researchers at Tufts University exercise lab have found that strength training is an effective way to prevent the effects of aging.

 Health and fitness professionals across the country are recommending weight training to older men and women not just to build strength but also to combat aging.
+Age-related problems like reduction in bone density, metabolism, and muscle mass can be reversed or prevented from progressing by strength training.
+Lifting can also help with arthritis, back pain, and diabetes.

 2. Build Muscle And Lose Fat